blockchainsllc/in3-docs/docs/api-cmd.rst

      call <signature> ...args
         Sses ``eth_call`` to call a function.
 After the ``call`` argument, the function-signature and its arguments must follow. in3_nodeList
-        Returns the nodeList of the Incubed NodeRegistry as JSON. in3_sign <blocknumber>
+        Returns the NodeList of the Incubed NodeRegistry as JSON. in3_sign <blocknumber>
         Requests a node to sign.
-In order to specify the signer, you need to pass the URL like this:
+To specify the signer, you need to pass the URL like this:

         .. code-block:: sh